wapicom/API/README.md

 The endpoint is protected by the **authentication token**.
 The personalizes token is provided to each client via `x-client-id` HTTP header.
 Production and test environments has different tokens and hash keys.

+Also a login and password for the test and production environment required.
+They are different for test and production environments.

+Virtual products for test requests must be "Demo Product-1" and "Demo Product-2".
+Also it is important to indicate in the request the country of delivery "ES" or "IT".

 ### Message signing
  For the message signing the HMAC-SHA1 is used